SAP/fundamental-tools/doc/app.md

   - BAPI_EQUI_INSTALL # Install Equipment (Functional Location, Superior Equipment)
 ```

-Cloud/web knowledge and skills are not mandatory here, it is regular ABAP development, like the ui will be implemented in ABAP.
+Cloud/web knowledge and skills are not mandatory here.
+It is just standard ABAP development, like the ui will be implemented in ABAP.

 ## App Server (Java, Node, Python)

-The next steps are server routes, exposing ABAP API.
+The next steps are server routes, exposing these RFMs.
 The example below is implemented with Python Flask, exposing ABAP API for Equipment maintenance app.

-The NodeJS or Java code is almost identical and data mappings work the same way:
+The Python, NodeJS or Java server routes coding looks almost identical and data mappings work the same way:

 | ABAP      | Node                      | Python                | Example                                                                                                                                                                |
 | --------- | ------------------------- | --------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |